hectorm/hearring-aid/README.md

 tags](https://hub.docker.com/r/blampe/lidarr/tags).

-This L—— image is derived from the upstream linuxserver image, with the addition of a small nginx proxy responsible for re-directing metadata queries to `api.musicinfo.pro`.
+This L—— image is derived from the upstream linuxserver image, with the addition of HAProxy responsible for re-directing metadata queries to either `api.musicinfo.pro` or another instance specified by the `API_HOST`, `API_PORT` and `API_SECURE` environment variables.

 > [!TIP]
 > You might also be interested in